CN-UPB/DeepCoMP/README.md

 * Optimization approach: Numerical optimization of instantaneous total utility?
 * Real-world traces for UE movement somewhere?
 From 5G measurement mmW paper?
 * Multi-agent RL became really slow when training somehow.
 Why?
 Any way to improve performance in general?
 Simulation quite slow with many UEs.
+    * Much slower than centralized for the same number of training steps
 * (continue training after loading weights)

 Later: